ChuckHill2/VideoLibrarian/Readme.md

 If any of these files are deleted, they will be recreated.

 ### Manually Retrieving IMDB Movie Internet Shortcut

+If one does not use VideoOrganizer or VideoOrganizer fails to identify the movie, the shortcut must be manually retrieved from IMDB.

 Go to <https://www.imdb.com/find?s=tt>